Letter from Voltaire to Denis Diderot, written from château de Ferney to Paris and dated 20 April 1773 [D18327]

 Detailed Summary:

-The writer expresses profound gratitude and delight upon receiving a letter from Diderot, likening it to the joy a wounded soldier would feel if a celebrated general had written to him.
-Despite their own declining health and the encroachment of death, they remain in high spirits and reflect on the transient nature of life.
-They praise the artistic talents of various figures, noting the unique genius of La Fontaine and others, and express deep respect and admiration for the recipient, acknowledging their own limited capacity to engage fully due to illness.
+The writer expresses profound gratitude and delight at receiving a letter from Diderot, likening it to the joy of a wounded soldier hearing from a celebrated general.
+Though his health is declining and death draws near, he remains in good spirits and reflects on life’s transience.
+He praises the artistic talents of several figures, especially La Fontaine, and expresses deep respect for the recipient, noting that illness limits his ability to engage more fully.

 Genre(s):